MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ DANIEL A   FIRE      │
     =#

-This pattern also emerges with aggregate computations which need to be done in a parent scope.
-For example, let's compute employees with a higher than average salary for their department.
+This pattern also emerges when a filter condition uses a parameter calculated in a parent context.
+For example, let's list employees with a higher than average salary for their department.

-    using Statistics: mean
     chicago[
         It.department >>
         Keep(:mean_salary => mean.(It.employee.salary)) >>